DICE-UNC/jargon/README.md

 ###  Rename operation in DTO #147

 Added a rename() operation to DataTransferOperations to clarify difference between a rename and a move

+###  CollectionPager not navigating strict acl dirs with heuristics #148

+Add heuristic path guessing to CollectionPagerAO, which is an upgrade of the old CollectionAndDataObjectListAndSearchAOImpl